 “The delicate balance of mentoring someone is not creating them in your own image, but giving them the opportunity to create themselves.” – Steven Spielberg

-Bellevue College provides two mentoring programs – one for adjunct faculty and one for faculty on the tenure-track.
+Bellevue College provides two mentoring programs – one for adjunct faculty and one for faculty on the tenure track.
 All faculty have the opportunity to be a part of a mentoring pair.
 Mentors receive paid training and ongoing support in their leadership role.
-Mentees receive personalized support in the role on the campus.
+Mentees receive personalized support in their role on campus.

 EDUCATIONAL EXCELLENCE SITE